21 Things You're Doing That Put You at Risk for Cancer

-Recommendation: Testing for H.pylori can help mitigate cancer risk.
+The Remedy Rx: Testing for H.pylori can help mitigate cancer risk.
 If you are found to be positive, you will be treated with antibiotics and acid-reducing medication.
 Check with your doctor to see if you should be tested.

 You Eat Ham, Bacon, Sausage

 Hot dogs are not so hot for your health.
-A brand-new study by the BMJ says that processed red meats like bacon, ham, and some types of sausage can contribute to increased risk of cancer and mortality.
+A study by the BMJ says that processed red meats like bacon, ham, and some types of sausage can contribute to increased risk of cancer and mortality.
 This type of meat is treated to preserve or flavor it, by smoking, salting, curing, and more, which may be why these types of meats have been shown to be carcinogens.

 Processing aside, red meat, in and of itself, has been linked to an increased risk of colorectal cancer, and there may be evidence also linking it to pancreatic and prostate cancers, though more research is being done.

-Recommendation: Want to decrease your risk of colorectal cancer by 18 percent?
+The Remedy Rx: Want to decrease your risk of colorectal cancer by 18 percent?
 Then skip a hot dog or two slices of bacon a day.
 Instead go for a healthy plant-based option.
 Consider the hot Italian "sausages" by Beyond Meat—a recent hit in supermarkets.
 For more quick, easy, and healthy meatless dinner ideas for any time of the year, click here.

 You Are Using Fabric Softener and Dryer Sheets